 Duties and Responsibilities:

-Identifies and selects newsworthy events.
-Produces radio and television scripts, narrations, spot announcements, and news and sports broadcasts.
-Selects associated visual material as necessary and available.
-Coordinates use of graphics, sets special effects, and audio and video material to support programming requirements.
-Prepares and maintains schedules, daily operation logs, and continuity book.
-Assists public affairs officer in working with electronic media.
+The men and women of AFRTS also prepare informational materials for use on AFRT and commercial media by identifying and selecting newsworthy events.
+They are able to produce radio and television scripts, narrations, spot announcements, and news and sports broadcasts.
+They also select associated visual material as necessary and available and coordinates the use of graphics, sets special effects, and audio and video material to support programming requirements.
+This job requires both creative skills as well as organizational skills.
+In order to prepare and maintain schedules, daily operation logs, and continuity book, they must assist public affairs officer in working with electronic media as well.

 Knowledge.
 Knowledge is mandatory of: radio and television writing and broadcasting; regulations and policies governing AFRT and other public affairs activities; broadcast equipment capabilities; and methods of researching public attitudes.